 Why choose Good Samaritan for emergency treatment?

-Our emergency care team members work together to provide the care you need from the minute you arrive.
-We have the experience, training and technology to treat everything from minor injuries or illnesses to major trauma.
+Our emergency care team works together to provide the care you need the minute you arrive.
+We have the experience, training and technology to treat condition no matter how minor or major it is.

-We’ll help make your visit as smooth as possible by evaluating your situation, getting your test results and starting treatment right away.
-If you need to be admitted to the hospital, we’ll make sure there is a bed waiting for you.
+We will help make your visit as smooth as possible by evaluating your situation, getting your test results and starting treatment right away.
+If you need to be admitted to the hospital, we will make sure to take good care of you.

-After you go home, we’ll continue to support you by contacting your regular doctor or helping you find one.
+After you go home, we will continue to support you by contacting your primary care doctor or helping you find one.

-Learn what to bring and what to expect when you come to Good Samaritan’s Emergency Room.
+Learn what to bring and what to expect when you come to Good Samaritan Medical Center’s Emergency Room.

 Not all emergencies are the same